jgolightly1/Warrant/README.md

 >Make sure "Add Python to Path" at the bottom is CHECKED then click "Install Now".
 >Click through the prompts to install.
+>When the installation is finished, click the option to "Disable Path Limit"

 -------------------------------------------------------------------------------
 Go back to the command prompt: